zaphosting/docs/docs/vserver-windows-plesk.md

 sidebar_label: Install Plesk
 ---

+## Introduction

+Plesk is a comprehensive web hosting and server management platform that allows users to manage websites, servers, email accounts and more through a user-friendly interface.
+It is a versatile solution that is suitable for beginners as well as experienced web developers and system administrators.

 ## Establish a connection to the server

 To install Plesk on the server, you first need to connect to it.
 How this works is explained in detail in our separate instructions: [RDP First Access](https://docs.zap-hosting.com/docs/en/vserver-windows-userdp/#-remotedesktopverbindung)